 The DNS connection seedlist was introduced in MongoDB 3.6 and is now the default connection string format from hosting providers like MongoDB Atlas.

 Choose DNS seedlist from the dropdown and fill out the Server, Replica Set, and Read Preference fields.

 Finish setting up your connection under the Authentication, SSL, SSH, Proxy, MongoDB Tools, and Advanced tabs as needed.

 Configure your MongoDB connection

-- Enable/Disable Read Only Lock – Enables/disables read-only mode for the results shown in the connection you’re about to set up.
+Check Read-Only Lock to enable or disable read-only mode for the results shown in the connection you’re about to set up.

 Studio 3T supports these authentication methods: